seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-4-Core-Systems-Live.md

 **Observability & Resilience**
 - OpenTelemetry traces are flowing end-to-end.
 - Cold start re-hydration logic is implemented and tested.
-- Model governance: Side-by-side comparison UI in the Panel tool is helping me evaluate model updates safely.
+- Model governance: Side-by-side comparison UI in the Panel tool helps evaluate model updates safely.

 ---

 ### Lessons from the Trenches

 - **Contracts compound in value.** Every new feature builds faster because the foundational schemas are solid.
 - **Inngest is a game-changer** for IoT + LLM workflows.
-The combination of durability and observability reduces operational anxiety significantly.
+The combination of durability and observability significantly reduces operational anxiety.
-- **Governance Loop maturity matters.** As Continue.dev gains more context, the quality of its suggestions improves dramatically — but the Critic Agent remains essential.
+- **Governance Loop maturity matters.** As Continue.dev gains more project context, the quality of its suggestions improves dramatically — yet the Critic Agent remains essential.
-- **Python + Panel** has proven surprisingly useful as a lightweight internal observability and experimentation tool alongside the main TypeScript stack.
+- **Python + Panel** has proven surprisingly effective as a lightweight internal observability and experimentation tool alongside the main TypeScript stack.

 ---

 ### Architect-Solopreneur Framework Update

-The framework documentation is growing quickly.
+Framework documentation is growing quickly.
 Recent additions include:
 - Reusable Continue.dev rule sets for contract enforcement
 - Inngest resilience patterns tailored for flaky edge devices
 - Initial “Cold Start” and “Model Governance” playbooks